Forex Risk Management

 Self-awareness and a general understanding of reality are critical before you start your live trading.

 Goals and expectations can also ruin you as a trader.
-It is vital to have realistic goals and expectations, especially in the beginning of your career.
+It is vital to have realistic goals and expectations, especially at the beginning of your career.
 Numbers like 50% a month, 100% a month should not be on your agenda.
-The very first thing you MUST learn as a trader, is how to protect your capital and not lose, profits will follow accordingly.
+The very first thing you MUST learn as a trader is how to protect your capital and not lose, profits will follow accordingly.

 Emotions and Risk Limits

 It is advisable to include in your trading plan a Risk Profile.
 Many traders make the mistake of entering a trade without understanding how much they risk, and how much they expect in return.
 They just trade because they believe something will move up or down, or even worse because someone else said it will…

 Here is a simple example of how your risk profile might look:

 (Sample numbers only – it’s not a recommendation for action)

 This kind of risk profiling is effective for multiple reasons.
 First of all, you know how much you can lose at any given moment.
 That takes some pressure off, especially for day traders.